churchmanlab/genewalk/README.md

   relations including gene-gene relations, GO annotations for genes, and relations between GO terms.
 GeneWalk doesn't add any further edges.

+The `--network_source edge_list` option is a simplified version of the `--network_source sif` option.
+It requires a `--network_file` argument which contains rows with two columns each, a source and a target (i.e., it omits the relation type column from SIF).

 The `--network_source indra` option requires supplying the path to a Python pickle file containing a list of INDRA Statements as the `--network_file`